TrueHopolok/VladOS/modules/bot/cmd/documentation.md

     InfoBrief: "throw a dice",
     InfoFull: `
  /dice
 Throw a dice.
-Win is recieving hitting a six (1:6 chance).
+Win is hitting anything except one (5:6 chance).
+The value of the dice is counted towards score.
+On losing score is reset.

-Has a leaderboard to count largest winstreak.`,
+Has a leaderboard to count largest score streak.`,
     // contains filtered or unexported fields
 }
 ```